-- slowed body movements, even to the extent of being motionlessness or catatonia
+- Slowed body movements, even to the extent of being motionlessness or catatonic

 What lab tests can help make the depression diagnosis?

 After reviewing the information given at your appointment, including the signs and symptoms, patient history, family history, and physician exam, your doctor may ask for some lab tests to rule out a physical condition that may be causing your symptoms.
 For example, hypothyroidism could also cause symptoms of depression.
 Your doctor will also want to review all medications you are taking as well as the alcohol or recreational drugs you may be using.